 New senior coach Daniel Pratt will be supported by an experienced AFLW coaching panel.

 Michelle Cowan was originally in charge of the forwards, along with Jo Beechey, but with the club's women's program undergoing a restructure following the resignation of Adam Selwood, she has moved to a welfare role.
 Cowan will continue to support the team on game day as a coach on the interchange bench.

 Another ex-Docker in Brady Grey will work with the midfield, as will Ryan Turnbull - who has also picked up the forward line following Cowan's role change - while Andrew Di Loreto remains defensive coach.

 The Northern Knights-ification of the Western Bulldogs has continued, signing senior coach Marcus Abney-Hastings as an assistant coach to work alongside Nathan Burke.

 The Dogs have drafted heavily from the Knights over the past few years, with Gabby Newton, Jess Fitzgerald, Nell Morris-Dalton and Britney Gutknecht having all come through the NAB League club.

-Abney-Hastings had taken up a position as North Melbourne's VFLW coach but crossed to VU Whitten Oval a few weeks later.
+Abney-Hastings had taken up a position as North Melbourne's VFLW coach but crossed to VU Whitten Oval a few weeks later as defensive coach.

-The Dogs had previously announced former Geelong senior assistant Nat Wood would be joining the coaching ranks, while former AFL player Jack Fitzpatrick will once again be a line coach.
+The Dogs had previously announced former Geelong senior assistant Nat Wood (midfield) would be joining the coaching ranks, while former AFL player Jack Fitzpatrick will once again be a line coach, looking after the forwards.